Old Stone Fort (Tennessee): The Old Stone Fort in recorded history

 By the time white long hunters and traders arrived in the area in the mid-18th century, a system of well-worn trails traversed the Cumberland Plateau, connecting what is now Middle Tennessee with Georgia and Northern Alabama.
 One trail passed near the Old Stone Fort, closely following what is now U.S. Route 41.
-The ancient structure was no doubt an important landmark to early travelers in the Middle Tennessee area.
+The ancient structure was undoubtedly a vital landmark to early travelers in the Middle Tennessee area.

 The Nickajack Expedition, led by Major James Ore in the latter part of the Cherokee–American wars, is believed to have encamped within the Old Stone Fort en route to the Chickamauga towns.
 The structure also had an important symbolic significance for early Coffee County residents.
 The county's first court was held at the "Old Stone Fort Tavern" in 1836, and the county seat was laid out upon "Main Stone Fort Creek."

-The powerful Duck River made the Old Stone Fort's peninsula an attractive site for mills as early as 1823, when Samuel Murray built a rope factory on the Little Duck River.
+The powerful Duck River made the Old Stone Fort's peninsula an attractive site for mills as early as 1823 when Samuel Murray built a rope factory on the Little Duck River.
 Although the factory burned in 1847, it was followed by W.S.
 Whitman's paper mill further downstream in 1852.
 In 1862, Whitman built a powder factory adjacent to his paper mill to supply the Confederacy during the Civil War; it was destroyed by Union troops the following year.
 In 1879, the Stone Fort Paper Company built a large mill near Big Falls on the Duck River.
 The mill supplied paper to newspapers throughout the Southeast— including the Nashville Banner and the Atlanta Constitution— until the early 20th century.
-The mill's foundations are on the bluffs overlooking Big Falls, and can be accessed via the Old Stone Fort Loop Trail.
+The mill's foundations are on the bluffs overlooking Big Falls and can be accessed via the Old Stone Fort Loop Trail.

-The property containing the Old Stone Fort was eventually passed into the hands of the Chumbley family, who had ties to Stone Fort Paper.
-The Chumbleys, seeking to protect the Old Stone Fort, passed up numerous private offers for the land the ancient structure was located on.
+The property containing the Old Stone Fort was eventually passed to the Chumbley family, who had ties to Stone Fort Paper.
+The Chumbleys, seeking to protect the Old Stone Fort, passed up numerous private offers for the land on which the ancient structure was located.
 In 1966, the State of Tennessee purchased 400 acre of the Chumbley estate that became the core of Old Stone Fort State Archaeological Park.
 The Old Stone Fort was added to the National Register of Historic Places in 1973.